influx6/grid/readme.md

   ```

- All plug identify tasks that they can handle by the task tag/id, if it doesnt match, it doesnt care.
+ All plugs identify their tasks that they can handle by the task tag/id, if it doesnt match, it doesnt care.

 ## Projects

   * [Web.Plug](https://github.com/influx6/web.plug): Provides plugs for server side tasks such as routing and request handling,..etc